Certifications / Microsoft

 Before we start, some background

-Software-defined networking in concept is a close cousin to virtualization!
+Software-defined networking, in concept, is a close cousin to virtualization!
 It allows the network as seen by the application or user to be isolated (or abstracted) from the underlying physical network.
 SDN inserts a 'control layer' between the 'application layer' and the actual network 'infrastructure layer' the switches, routers, and the connections between them.

 The key element that makes software-defined networking work is the control layer, which is commonly called the SDN network controller.
-It manages how packets flow across the underlying network of switches and routers, typically using a protocol such as the Open Networking Foundation's OpenFlow.
+It manages how packets flow across the network of switches and routers, typically using a protocol such as the Open Networking Foundation's OpenFlow.

 SDN Components in Windows Server 2016